Nubra Valley: Orchard of Ladakh

 Hunder Village

-Stark but spectacular, Hunder or Hundur village is like a painting of vivid and varied colours on the canvas of stunning white Nubra Valley.
-Sitting elegantly amidst the soaring valley cliffs, Hunder's major tourist draw is the joyride on the Bactrian camel.
-These camels are unique as they have two humps and are found only in Central Asia.
+Stark yet spectacular, Hunder (or Hundur) village is like a vivid painting set against the striking white landscapes of Nubra Valley.
+Gracefully positioned amid dramatic cliffs, Hunder’s biggest attraction is the joyride on Bactrian camels—unique for their two humps and found only in Central Asia.

-The village is also famous for its one of the oldest monasteries in the region named, Hundur Gompa.
-Forests of sea-buckthorn popularly called as 'Leh-Berry' can also be seen here.
-These berries posses’ medicinal properties and are rich in vitamin and other nutritive properties.
+The village is also known for one of the region’s oldest monasteries, the Hundur Gompa.
+Forests of sea-buckthorn, popularly called 'Leh Berry', can also be found here.
+These berries have medicinal qualities and are rich in vitamins and nutrients.

 Sumur Village

-About 110km away from Leh, this village is a more preferred stop by the hikers and trekkers to reach the villages and temples set-up on great heights.
+Located about 110 km from Leh, this village is a preferred stop for hikers and trekkers heading toward villages and temples located at great heights.

-Regarded as one of the world's highest motorable passes, Khardung La or Khardung Pass is a mountain pass with simply stunning views of snow-covered peaks all around it.
-Spreading from Ladakh range in south to the Karakoram Range in North, Tour to Nubra Valley is incomplete without a bike ride to the frosty landscapes of Khardung La.
+Regarded as one of the world’s highest motorable passes, Khardung La (or Khardung Pass) offers breathtaking views of surrounding snow-covered peaks.
+Stretching from the Ladakh Range in the south to the Karakoram Range in the north, a Tour to Nubra Valley is incomplete without a bike ride across the frosty landscapes of Khardung La.

 Diskit Monastery

-Also known as Diskit Gompa, this is a 350 years old monastery belonging to the Yellow hat sect of Buddhism.
-A statue of Lord Buddha in his 'Maitreya' incarnation sits here in this monastery.
-A splendid example of Tibetan architecture, the monastery also lures its travellers by some awe-inspiring paintings and frescoes put up on its wall.
+Also known as Diskit Gompa, this 350-year-old monastery belongs to the Gelugpa (Yellow Hat) sect of Buddhism.
+A majestic statue of Lord Buddha in his ‘Maitreya’ form stands here.
+A splendid example of Tibetan architecture, the monastery captivates visitors with its stunning paintings and frescoes.

 Samstanling Monastery

-It is almost unbelievable to see the small little lamas living here to learn about the positivity of life and debating on the universal truth of Buddhism.
-Located 124km north of Leh, this monastery was founded by Lama Tsultrim Nima around 140 years back.
-Not more than 7years old, these little lamas greet and bless the devotees with great sedateness, tying sacred threads around their wrists.
+It is truly remarkable to watch the young lamas here—some as young as seven—learning about the positivity of life and discussing the universal truths of Buddhism.
+Located 124 km north of Leh, this monastery was founded by Lama Tsultrim Nima around 140 years ago.
+The young monks greet devotees with calm smiles and tie sacred threads around their wrists as a blessing.

 Excursions from Nubra Valley